privacyint/website-guides/guide-steps/en/guide-password-manager.md

 - Apple's iCloud Keychain allows you to securely sync your passwords between your Apple devices without exposing that information to Apple.
 It provides a password manager with strong privacy and security guarantees.
 The password manager can automatically generate cryptographically strong password to use in Safari.
 In mobile devices, you can also use this functionality in apps.
 To learn how to setup iCloud Keychain on your device, see [this guide](5).

-- Most common web browsers (Firefox, Chrome, Edge) provide you with a simple, cloud-based password manager to store your credentials so you can share them between multiple devices (i.e. cloud-based).
-Generally, these password managers do not provide you with suggestions for passwords, which is left up to you.
-As such, we only recommend their usage as a last resort (e.g. instead of writing password on post-it notes).
+- Most common web browsers (Firefox, Chrome, Edge) provide you with a simple, cloud-based password manager.
+This allows you to store and synchronize your login credentials across multiple devices that use the same browser.
+However, it's important to note that these built-in password managers tend to offer fewer features compared to dedicated alternatives, such as password strength analysis, customizable options for secure password generation, and secure notes.
+It's worth considering that browser-based password managers have a limitation – they are exclusively tied to the web browser itself.
+As such, your stored passwords are accessible while browsing the web, but cannot seamlessly be used in other applications or programs.s

 [1]: https://bitwarden.com/resources/zero-knowledge-encryption-white-paper/